Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 ## Rationale
 * List your business requirements and a rationale to map them to the Data Visualisations and ML tasks

+* Business Requirement 1 - Correlation and Visualisation of Data
+    * Inspect the data relating to the biomarkers in the diabetes dataset
+    * Make use of a Correlation Study to help understand which variables are strongly linked to the outcome of diabetes
+    *
+* Business Requirement 2 - Build a Machine Learning model
+* Business Requirement 3 - Optimise accuracy of ML tool
+* Business Requirement 4 - Creation of a Dashboard for user input

 ## ML Business Case